shashankg7/shashankg7.github.io/index.md

 * [June 2018] Serving as PC Member for ICON 2018 and DTMBio 2018 @CIKM'18.
 * [January 2018] Joined Conduent Labs, Bangalore ((previously known as Xerox Research Center India (XRCI)) as Research Intern with Manjira Sinha and Sandya Mannarswamy.
 * [December 2017] Two papers accepted at ECIR 2018.
-* [November 2017] Two papers accepted at NIPS 2017 Machine learning for Health (ML4H) Workshop.
+* [November 2017] Two papers accepted at NIPS 2017 Machine Learning for Health (ML4H) Workshop.
 * [November 2017] Invited talk on "Deep Learning for Recommender Systems" at Thiagarajar College of Engineering (TCE) &, "Machine Learning & Information Retrieval Techniques for Adverse Drug Reaction Mention Extraction from Social Media" at Duke-NUS Medical School, Singapore.
-* [September 2017] Two papers on Content Based News Recommendation System accepted at ICDM workshop on Semantic Recommendation Systems (SeRECSys)
+* [September 2017] Two papers on Content-Based News Recommendation Systems were accepted at the ICDM workshop on Semantic Recommendation Systems (SeRECSys)
-* [August 2017] Paper on 'Semi-Supervised Recurrent Neural Network for Adverse Drug Reaction Mention Extraction' got accepted at ACM 11th International Workshop on Data and Text Mining in Biomedical informatics at CIKM 2017
+* [August 2017] Paper on 'Semi-Supervised Recurrent Neural Network for Adverse Drug Reaction Mention Extraction' got accepted at ACM 11th International Workshop on Data and Text Mining in Biomedical Informatics at CIKM 2017
-* [July 2017] Paper on Knowledge Base intergration with text classification pipleline got accepted at SIGIR workshop (KG4IR)
+* [July 2017] Paper on Knowledge Base integration with text classification pipeline got accepted at SIGIR workshop (KG4IR)
-* [June 2017] Paper on Trust Prediction in Social Media using Neural Network got accepted at ASONAM'17.
+* [June 2017] Paper on Trust Prediction in Social Media using Neural Networks got accepted at ASONAM'17.
-* [May 2017] Work on Hate Speech detection from social media covered in some leading publication house in India.
+* [May 2017] Work on Hate Speech detection from social media covered in some leading publication houses in India.
 [Source](https://www.iiit.ac.in/news/IRELspaperonHateSpeechDetectionvotedBestPosterPresentationatWWW2017Perth/)
 * [April 2017] Got the Best Poster award at WWW'17 for work on Hate Speech Detection from social media.
 * [Feb 2017] Poster paper accepted in WWW'17.
 * [Feb 2017] Workshop paper accepted in WWW'17.